Blind rescue puppy captures hearts in new foster home | Globalnews.ca

 “The resiliency of a young dog who almost died is what makes it all worth it for us — the medical bills, the constant trips to the vet, the length of time he will be in a foster home will be worth it.
 He’s truly such a wonderful boy.”

-“Someone is going to be very lucky, blind or not, to have a dog like Luka.”
+“Someone is going to be very lucky, blind or not, to have a dog like Luca.”

 Comments